RIAPS/riaps-pycom/src/riaps/gen/README.md

 The default output directory is a **generated** directory located with the model file folder.
 Use ```-o .``` to place the files in the same directory as the model file.

-Communication of messages between C++ components and also from Python to C++ components are handled using [Cap'n Proto](https://capnproto.org/).
+Communication of messages between C++ components and also between Python and C++ components are handled using [Cap'n Proto](https://capnproto.org/).
 The skeleton **.capnp** file will be made available for definition of the message structures.
 Python only applications do not utilize this file, so this file can be ignore.

-The code created will include code protection markers to allow preservation of user generated code if this tool is rerun.
-Below is an example of a marker set.
-User code is inserted between the **begin** and **end** markers of the appropriate code section.
+The code created will include code *protection markers* to allow preservation of user-provided code if the generator is executed again.
+Below is an example that shows how the markers look like.
+User code is inserted between the **riaps:....:begin** and **riaps:....:end** markers of the appropriate code sections.

 ````
 # riaps:keep_import:begin